byhoratiss/kophery/README.md

 Kophery adds nothing to gahgne's lib except for the Phery_Utils class and it's quickinit method.
 This method automatically registers all 'ph_' prefixed methods as phery callbacks, wich saves some typing...

-The following link with it's "testmethod" target function...
+The following web page link with it's "testmethod" target function...

-	<?php echo phery::link_to('A click on this link triggers Controller_PheryDemo::ph_testmethod function',
+	<?php echo phery::link_to('A click on this link triggers Controller_PheryDemo::ph_testmethod function', 'testmethod',
-	'testmethod', array('confirm' => 'Are you sure?', 'args' => array('hello' => 'This message is passed as
-	data from the calling link!', 'more' => 'More phery data passed...'))); ?>
+	array('confirm' => 'Are you sure?', 'args' => array('hello' => 'This message is passed as data from the calling ink!', 'more' => 'More phery data passed...'))); ?>

 thus corresponds to the following 'ph_testmethod' controller function: